British judge approves extradition of 'flash crash' trader to U.S.

 The decision of judge Quentin Purdy was not related to Sarao's guilt or innocence but on technical matters such as whether the offences of which he is accused are a crime in Britain.

-The judgement has to be approved by Home Secretary Theresa May before the extradition can go ahead.
+The judgment has to be approved by Home Secretary (interior minister) Theresa May before the extradition can go ahead.

-U.S. authorities say Sarao used a modified computer programme to "spoof" markets by generating large sell orders that pushed down prices.
-He then cancelled those trades and bought the contracts at the lower prices, reaping a roughly $40 million (£28.3 million) profit.
+U.S. authorities say Sarao used a modified computer program to "spoof" markets by generating large sell orders that pushed down prices.
+He then canceled those trades and bought the contracts at the lower prices, reaping a roughly $40 million profit.

 His actions contributed to market instability which led to the May 6, 2010 flash crash when the Dow Jones Industrial Average briefly plunged more than 1,000 points, temporarily wiping out nearly $1 trillion in market value, they say.